MarcDerhammer/DiscordAIBot/README.md

 - Option to reply to all messages or just mentions
 - Option to limit bot to specific channels
 - Error handling and moderation violation responses
+- Commands to set and re-set system messages on the fly

 # Instructions